ym98274/LLM-AutoProject/README.md

 The objective of this work is to help develop stronger convergence for the development of LLM based end-to-end self driving systems.

-This system proposed by the [LMDrive drive study](https://github.com/opendilab/LMDrive/tree/main) is adopted as the baseline due to the frequent use of its underlying components in similar LLM based systems.
+The system proposed by the [LMDrive drive study](https://github.com/opendilab/LMDrive/tree/main) is adopted as the baseline due to the frequent use of its underlying components in similar LLM based systems.

 As part of this work, 5 modifications are implemented in respect of 3 LMDrive system components:
   1. RGB backbone encoder